gothinkster/realworld-starter-kit/readme.md

 # How it works

-Pyramid using pyramid_openapi3 for request/response validation and pyramid_deferred_sqla for PostgreSQL integration.
-Deployed to Heroku
+Pyramid using [pyramid_openapi3](https://github.com/niteoweb/pyramid_openapi3) for request/response validation and [pyramid_deferred_sqla](https://github.com/niteoweb/pyramid_deferred_sqla) for PostgreSQL integration.
+Deployed to Heroku.

 # Getting started

-You need to have pipenv and Python 3.7 installed on your machine.
+You need to have [pipenv](https://pipenv.readthedocs.io/) and Python 3.7 installed on your machine.
 Then you can run:

     $ make install
     $ make run